 Infant Jaundice Symptoms

-Phototherapy for jaundice: Phototherapy in healthy full term babies that have jaundice on the third day after birth, for bilirubin levels <300 µmol/L, is not necessary and can be detrimental to the breastfeeding relationship.
+Phototherapy for jaundice: Phototherapy in healthy full-term babies that have jaundice on the third day after birth, for bilirubin levels <300 µmol/L, is not necessary and can be detrimental to the breastfeeding relationship.

-Parents should find out about “biliblankets”, which have flexible fiber-optic pads and can be wrapped around the baby, instead of using a phototherapy crib; which means that the baby is restricted to a crib and blindfolds.
-This allows babies to have the therapy done at home, and testing done in the hospital.
+Parents should find out about “biliblankets," which have flexible fiber-optic pads and can be wrapped around the baby, instead of using a phototherapy crib; which means that the baby is restricted to a crib and blindfolds.
+This allows babies to have the therapy done at home, and testing is done in the hospital.
 This will give the baby more time at the breast.

 Parents can also decide to take a minimalist approach to psychological jaundice treatment and choose to use indirect sunlight instead of Phototherapy.